Who else loved baking brownies when they were a kid? My favorite part was drizzling the chocolate syrup on top as a finishing touch.

-There are a lot of great examples out there -- too many to list in one post.
-Below, we've curated a shortlist of eight examples of great co-branding partnerships to inspire you.
-Check them out, and add your own favorites in the comments.
+There are a ton of great examples of co-branding partnerships out there -- too many to list in one post.
+Below, we've curated a list of 10 examples of great co-branding partnerships to inspire you.

 1) GoPro & Red Bull: "Stratos"